dhicks/p_curve/paper/paper.md

 The severity conception of evidence can be applied to Young and collaborator's skeptical claims about air pollution hazards as follows.
 The claims $H$ are the zero hypothesis $\delta = 0$ and mixture hypothesis $\delta = \{0, .6\}$.
 The method or test $T$ is Young's p-value plot, analyzed visually or in terms of slopes or linearity; the outputs $t$ that I will consider are (i) the "hockey stick" pattern for the visual analysis; (ii) "gaps" in the visual analysis; (iii) slope of approximately 1 (on the QQ-plot), assessed based on whether the slope (as estimated using linear regression) falls into the range $1\pm0.1$, non-statistically significant results for a Z-test against the null hypothesis that the slope is exactly 1, and non-statistically significant results for the KS-test of uniformity; and (iv) non-linearity inferences using AIC and the F-test.

-[@Tbl:outputs] summarize the outputs examined in the current study.
+[@Tbl:outputs] summarizes the outputs examined in the current study.

 |     | output            | determined using      | taken as evidence for |
 |----:|:------------------|:----------------------|:----------------------|